KenChenRyan/generic_website_template/README.md

 [Tutorial](https://www.youtube.com/watch?v=MwZwr5Tvyxo) for python-flask

 ## What to use to keep the server going
-Gunicorn (A python3 module) keeps the python files in check and supervisor (apt install program) keeps gunicorn constantly running.
+Gunicorn (A python3 module) that keeps the python files in check and supervisor (apt install program) keeps gunicorn constantly running.
 Also nginx is the (industry standard?) web server.
 #### Restart the server with
 ```
 sudo systemctl restart nginx